lean-ja/lean99/README.md

 * Generate HTML from `.md` files using [mdbook](https://github.com/rust-lang/mdBook).
 * Generate `.md` files from `.lean` files in the `build` directory using [mdgen](https://github.com/Seasawher/mdgen).
 * The Lean files in the `Src` folder contain the answers to the questions.
 The answers are deleted using the [mk-exercise](https://github.com/Seasawher/mk-exercise) and output to the `build` folder.
-* [import-all](https://github.com/Seasawher/import-all) is used to generate import statements automatically.
-This is also used in CI.

 To contribute to this repository, please follow these steps.